awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-port-requirements.md

 ### Management Interface Ports<a name="management_ports"></a>

 The following ports must be open on the management network interface of all WorkSpaces:
 + Inbound TCP on port 4172\.
-This is used for establishment of the streaming connection\.
+This is used for establishment of the streaming connection on the PCoIP protocol\.
 + Inbound UDP on port 4172\.
-This is used for streaming user input\.
+This is used for streaming user input on the PCoIP protocol\.
 + Inbound TCP on port 4489\.
-This is for access using the web client\.
+This is used for access using the web client\. \(The Web Access client is not supported for the WSP beta\.\)
 + Inbound TCP on port 8200\.
-This is used for management and configuration of the WorkSpace\.
+This is used for management and configuration of the WorkSpace on the PCoIP protocol\.
++ Inbound TCP on ports 8201\-8250\.
+These ports are used for establishment of the streaming connection and for streaming user input on the WSP beta protocol\.
 + Outbound TCP on ports 8443 and 9997\.
-This is used for access using the web client\.
+This is used for access using the web client\. \(The Web Access client is not supported for the WSP beta\.\)
-+ Outbound UDP on ports 3478 and 4172\.
-This is used for access using the web client\.
++ Outbound UDP on ports 3478, 4172, and 4195\.
+This is used for access using the web client\. \(The Web Access client is not supported for the WSP beta\.\)
 + Outbound UDP on ports 50002 and 55002\.
-This is used for PCoIP streaming\.
+This is used for streaming\.
 If your firewall uses stateful filtering, the ephemeral ports 50002 and 55002 are automatically opened to allow return communication\.
 If your firewall uses stateless filtering, you must open ephemeral ports 49152 \- 65535 to allow return communication\.
 + Outbound TCP on port 80 to IP address 169\.254\.169\.254 for access to the EC2 metadata service\.
 Any HTTP proxy assigned to your WorkSpaces must also exclude 169\.254\.169\.254\.
 + Outbound TCP on port 1688 to IP addresses 169\.254\.169\.250 and 169\.254\.169\.251 to allow access to Microsoft KMS for Windows and Office activation\.